Care is as critical an issue in America today as WWII was in 1941.

 A Call to Action for Neighbors & Decision Makers

 The date was January 6th 1941.
-President Franklin D. Roosevelt gave the so-called “Four Freedoms speech” in which he urged Congress to change its hands-off approach to global matters by helping America’s allies in WWII.
-He saw U.S. involvement as necessary for protecting national security and world democracies.
+President Franklin D. Roosevelt gave his “Four Freedoms speech” urging Congress to change course on global matters by helping America’s allies in WWII.
+He saw U.S. involvement as a must for protecting national security and world democracies.

 1. We’ll all need or give care eventually.